Leonardbd/RSS-Podcast-Reader-Player/README.md

 3. Click the episodes of the feeds to view info
 4. Play the episodes by doubleclicking them

+Application Serializes to XML on close and Deserializes on start.

 Project collaborators:
 - [tomaszbaslyk](https://github.com/tomaszbaslyk)